 From left back row: Chi and Solomon are from the team which manages Pozhet.
-From left in the front row is Jean Marie, Susan, Maxine and Peter.
-Peter is our IT and database wiz and Jean Marie, Susan and Maxine are Health Educators.
+Peter, Susan, Maxine and Jean Marie are the Pozhet workers.
+Peter is our IT and database wiz and Susan, Maxine and Jean Marie are Health Educators.
 If you call or visit Pozhet they will be the ones you talk to.